-• Tourism and cultural asset map must have been published within the past 5 years prior to application submission and must be updated for each year seeking certification.
+• Tourism and cultural asset map must have been published within the past 5 years and must be updated for each year seeking certification.
 Your CTVisit account must be updated for the year seeking certification.

 Potential Municipal and Community Collaborators

 Staff from the following municipal departments could be helpful in implementing this action: planning and zoning, parks and recreation, library, and economic development.